foua-pps/pps-mw-validation/README.rst

 contains tool that can be used to "resample" reference data to make the data comparable to that of ICI.

-The *pps-mw-validation* package is under development, EPS-SG data are not yet available, and the package currently only handles the manipulation and comparisons of reference data.
+The *pps-mw-validation* package is under development, actual EPS-SG data are not yet available, and the package currently only handles the manipulation and comparisons of test and reference data.

 Reference data
 ..............